 Here is a frame full of honey, perfectly capped in beeswax:

-How Do I Make Beard Wax?
+How Do I Make Homemade Beard Wax?

 - Add 3 cups of water to a small pot on the stove top, and bring to a boil.